Intuit Developer Terms of Service

 12.1 Your Personal Information.
 Intuit may use and maintain your Personal Information, including the information about persons whom you represent, Authorized Users and any Personal Information that you submit pursuant to the Enrollment or as part of using or accessing the Services, according to the Intuit Global Privacy Statement.
 Intuit is a global company and may access or store Personal Information in multiple countries, including countries outside of your own country to the extent permitted by Applicable Law.

 12.2 Personal Information Accessible via the Intuit Developer Services.
-To the extent your Developer Application accesses any User Data or Personal Information through the Services, you represent and warrant that your Developer Application, you, your Authorized Users, employees, agents, contractors, subcontractors and/or service providers shall:
+To the extent your Developer Application accesses any User Data or Personal Information, you represent and warrant that your Developer Application, you, your Authorized Users, employees, agents, contractors, subcontractors and/or service providers shall:

 You accept responsibility for all actions or omissions of any individual, Authorized User, agent, employee, contractor, subcontractor, service provider, processor or any third party who acquired User Data or Personal Information through you or through your Developer Application.

 12.3 Personal Information Accessible via the Developer Application.
-Pursuant to the provision of the Developer Platform, Services, Intuit, and any of its Affiliates or respective third parties, may (i) establish its own direct relationship with a User governed by Intuit’s terms of service, which may be amended from time to time, and (ii) process User Data, including Personal Information, which will be handled in accordance with the Intuit Global Privacy Statement.
+Pursuant to the provision of the Intuit Developer Platform and these Services, Intuit and any of our Affiliates or respective third parties may (i) establish a direct relationship with a User governed by Intuit’s applicable terms of service, which may be amended from time to time, and (ii) process User Data, including Personal Information, which will be handled in accordance with the Intuit Global Privacy Statement.
 You understand and acknowledge that in connection with the Developer Application, if Intuit processes any User Data, including Personal Information, on your behalf, Intuit may share such data with its Affiliates anywhere in the world.
 In such case, you shall notify your Users and obtain their consent where required by Applicable Law, evidence of which shall be provided to Intuit, upon request.
 For clarity, Intuit may use Aggregated and Anonymized Data to publish research data from time to time, and may use, display, distribute or license such Aggregated and Anonymized Data for purposes of helping Intuit (i) improve the Intuit Developer Services and its other products and services, (ii) enable a better and more accurate user experience, and (iii) assist in troubleshooting and providing technical support.

 12.4 Roles Regarding Personal Information.
 To the fullest extent permitted by Applicable Law, and notwithstanding any provision to the contrary, Intuit and Developer shall each independently determine the purposes and means of processing any Personal Information and are independent controllers, and not joint controllers, of Personal Information and, as such, independently determine the purposes and the means of the processing of that Personal Information.
 Neither Party is required to retain authorization or instruction from the other Party with regard to the processing of Personal Information that it controls.
 Each Party shall be solely responsible for its compliance with Applicable Law in the processing, sharing, and transferring of Personal Information, including but not limited to (i) ensuring that Personal Information is fairly and lawfully processed, on the basis of one or more legal grounds found in Applicable Law, (ii) the exercise of individual rights by Users, and (iii) matters relating to requests from and other interactions with a regulatory authority.
 To the extent permitted by Applicable Law, Intuit shall not be liable, whether jointly or severally, for any compensation, damages, losses, fees, or costs resulting from your processing of User Data, including Personal Information.